KaranMagham/JavaScript-Mini-Projects/README.md

 ## 🔧 Projects Included:

-1. 🎯 **Guess the Number** – Can you guess the random number in the fewest tries?
+🎯 Guess the Number – Can you guess the random number in the fewest tries?
+A fun way to build logic and handle user input.
-2. ✊✋✌️ **Rock Paper Scissors** – Challenge the computer and test your luck!
+✊✋✌️ Rock Paper Scissors – Challenge the computer and test your luck!
+Practice conditionals and randomization.
-3. 😂 **Tell Me a Joke** – Get a random joke with one click.
-Fun meets code!
+😂 Tell Me a Joke – Get a random joke from an array or API with a click.
+Great for practicing DOM manipulation.
-4. ⏰ **Digital Clock** – A live clock made using pure JavaScript.
+⏰ Digital Clock – A live, real-time digital clock using setInterval() and Date object.
-5. 📅 **Date & Time Display** – View current time and date in a stylish way.
+📅 Date & Time Display – A neat display of current date and time formatted for readability.
+💻 Hacker Terminal Simulator – Simulate a fake hacker terminal that auto-types text with a matrix-style effect.
+✅ To-Do List App – Add, delete, and mark tasks as done.
+A beginner-friendly project for mastering list operations and local storage.
+🔐 Password Generator – Generate strong passwords with custom length, symbols, numbers, and letters.
+⏰ Alarm Clock – Set an alarm for a future time using JavaScript timers and alerts.

 > 🔁 **More projects coming soon...**